MMRES-PyBootcamp/MMRES-python-bootcamp/README.md

 # MMRES Python Bootcamp

-Materials for the 2025-2026 scientific python bootcamp of the **Barcelona Institute of Science and Technology** (BIST) **Master of Multidisciplinary Research in Experimental Sciences** (MMRES).
+Materials for the 2025-2026 Python bootcamp of the **Barcelona Institute of Science and Technology** (BIST) **Master of Multidisciplinary Research in Experimental Sciences** (MMRES).

 The contents of this year's bootcamp are designed based on [2023](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp2023), [2022](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp2022), [2021](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp2021), [2020](https://github.com/germannp/BIST-Python-Bootcamp) and [2019](https://github.com/BorjaRequena/BIST-master-python-bootcamp) editions.
 From 2024 onwards, we decided to keep a single repo (named just `MMRES-python-bootcamp`) for simplicity.
-If you are interested in previous editions, please browse the [commit history](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp/commits/master/) and find for the date you are looking for.
+If you are interested in previous editions, please browse the [commit history](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp/commits/master/).

 **IMPORTANT**: Make sure you have the learning environment ready **before** comming to the first class on September 25th.
-Follow the steps below to 1) install python and 2) prepare the `MMRES-python-bootcamp` repository on your machine.
+Follow the steps below to 1) install Python and 2) prepare the `MMRES-python-bootcamp` repository on your machine.

-Suggested python installation
+Suggested Python installation
 -----------------------------
 1. **Distribution**: Anaconda3 with [JupyterLab](https://jupyter.org/).
 Please, refer to the official [Anaconda website](https://www.anaconda.com/download) and follow downloading and installing instructions.
 Note that you will be prompted to provide an email adress.
 2. **Installation**: In order to minimize the problems derived from across-students heterogeneity in the setup process, we reccomend to install Anaconda3 with the default options.